>the old me

 I trace back some of these trust aesthetics, analyse their attractions and limitations, and explore an alternative aesthetic of trust that avoids the illusory nature of past tactics.

-A video essay on the design of trust, in the style of different trust winners.
+A video essay on the design of trust, in the guise of different trust winners.
 I trace a development from 'Solid Trust' (trust me I'm old) to 'Clean Trust' (trust me I'm neutral), and propose a new paradigm of 'Fluid Trust.'
 Instead of pretending that things are stable or neutral, could we learn to trust things that show that they are faking?

 A video series on appropriation techniques by appropriating artists who appropriate.